saigorupati/ColonistResourceTracker/README.md

 - The resource tracker panel appears on the left side of the screen.
 - Use the "Hide Tracker" button to toggle visibility.

+## How It Works

+- The script listens to in-game chat messages to detect resource changes.
+- It parses messages for trades, thefts, discards, Monopoly, and other events.
+- Player resource counts are updated in real-time based on parsed events.
+- Unresolved thefts are tracked, showing possible resource ranges until resolved.
+- The UI panel displays each player's resources and updates automatically.

+## Acknowledgements

+This project was adapted from [glasperfan/explorer](https://github.com/glasperfan/explorer/tree/master).

 ## Limitations

 - Relies on chat messages; may not be 100% accurate if messages are missed or the page is reloaded.